-The population of the U.S. is getting older.
-According to the Administration on Aging, the aging ‘baby boom’ generation will produce a dramatic increase in the population through 2030.
-In 2009, people over 65 represented 12.9% of the population, but by 2030, they will represent 19.3%.
-The population over 65 is expected to double between 2008 and 2030 to a projected 72.1 million.
+The ‘baby boom’ generation is aging.
+In 2009, people over 65 represented 12.9% of the population, but by 2030, they will be 19.3%.
+From the Administration on Aging, the number of Americans over 65 is expected to double between 2008 and 2030, to around 72 million.

 The figure (bottom) displays the American population by age and sex in 2012, and the forecast population in 2035, and 2060.
 This figure clearly shows the baby boomer population increasing and advancing in age throughout the period…and the trailing, but burgeoning Millennials.

 Why should we be concerned?
 Because Hearing loss is the third most common chronic health condition among older adults!
 According to the National Institute on Deafness and Other Communication Disorders, hearing loss increases with age.
 Approximately one third of Americans between 65 and 74 and nearly half of those over 75 have hearing and communication problems.

 What is Age-related Hearing Loss (ARHL)?
 ARHL is a gradual and progressive hearing loss that affects most people as they age.
 Due to the slow progression, adults with ARHL may not realize that their hearing and communication abilities are declining, or they may accept it as a normal part of aging.

 Are there consequences?
 ARHL can cause serious problems.
 It diminishes communication, reduces functional independence, and increases the threat of cognitive disorders like dementia.

 In general, ARHL is caused by changes in the inner ear as we age, but genetics, noise exposure, certain medications, smoking, and chronic diseases such as cardiovascular disease, diabetes, and kidney disease, can contribute to the development and progression of ARHL.